 Repeated infections and/or a tear or pulling inward of the eardrum can allow skin into the middle ear.
-This abnormal skin growth in the middle ear behind the eardrum is called cholesteatoma.
+An abnormal ear growth doctor in Los Angeles will refer to this abnormal skin growth in the middle ear behind the eardrum is called cholesteatoma.
 Cholesteatomas often develop as cysts or pouches that shed layers of old skin, which build up inside the middle ear.
 Over time, the cholesteatoma can increase in size and destroy the surrounding delicate bones of the middle ear leading to hearing loss that surgery can often improve.

 A rare congenital form of cholesteatoma (one present at birth) can occur in the middle ear and elsewhere, such as in the nearby skull bones.
 However, the type of cholesteatoma associated with ear infections is most common.